-A study that instead reports the coefficient on the intervention indicator and excludes the interaction provides a biased estimate of the effect of the intervention, because doing so measures the average difference in the outcome between the intervention and comparison groups across both the pre- and post-intervention periods.
-Such an analysis does not provide a credible estimate of the effectiveness of the intervention, and if the authors do not provide the WWC with findings from a credible analysis, the study will be rated Does Not Meet WWC Group Design Standards.
+A study that instead reports the coefficient on the intervention indicator and excludes the interaction provides a biased estimate of the effect of the intervention because doing so measures the average difference in the outcome between the intervention and comparison groups across both the preintervention and postintervention periods.
+Such an analysis does not provide a credible estimate of the effectiveness of the intervention, and if the authors do not provide the WWC with findings from a credible analysis, then the study will be rated Does Not Meet WWC Group Design Standards.

-Analyses with more than two time periods, including most comparative interrupted time series and growth curve analyses, must also account for the pre- and post-intervention periods (including an interaction with the intervention indicator), but can also account for additional time periods.
-Adjusted or unadjusted means and unadjusted standard deviations of the outcome at each post-intervention time point can also be used to satisfy this requirement.
-In analyses that include multiple periods of pre-intervention data, baseline equivalence must be assessed using data from a single period so that the intervention period can be defined as the time from the baseline assessment to follow-up.
-The WWC will use the pre-intervention time point closest to the introduction of the intervention to assess baseline equivalence, when possible.
+Analyses with more than two time periods, including most comparative interrupted timeseries and growth curve analyses, must also account for the preintervention and postintervention periods, including an interaction with the intervention indicator, but they also can also account for additional time periods.
+Adjusted or unadjusted means and unadjusted standard deviations of the outcome at each postintervention time point can also be used to satisfy this requirement.
+In analyses that include multiple periods of preintervention data, baseline equivalence must be assessed using data from a single period so that the intervention period can be defined as the time from the baseline assessment to follow-up.
+The WWC will use the preintervention time point closest to the introduction of the intervention to assess baseline equivalence, when possible.

-3. Analyses with Potentially Endogenous Covariates
+3. Analyses with potentially endogenous covariates

 Reviewers should examine model specifications and descriptions of analytic procedures to ensure that the estimates of intervention effects from study-reported analyses are credible, given the proposed analytic procedure.
-In some impact evaluations, researchers will estimate regression models (e.g., ordinary least squares or hierarchical linear modeling) in which the outcome of interest is regressed on an indicator for the intervention and a series of covariates.
+In some impact evaluations, researchers will estimate regression models-for example, ordinary least squares or hierarchical linear modeling-in which the outcome of interest is regressed on an indicator for the intervention and a series of covariates.

 Reviewers should determine whether a study includes covariates in its impact analyses that were assessed or obtained after baseline.
-If such variables are included and were potentially influenced by group status (i.e., endogenous), the impact analysis will produce a biased test of the effect of the intervention.
-On the other hand, if a covariate is obtained after baseline and is unlikely to have been influenced by group status or is considered time invariant (e.g., demographics such as gender and race), then there is no concern that the variable has been influenced by the intervention.
+If such variables are included and were potentially influenced by group status, then the impact analysis will produce a biased test of the effect of the intervention.
+In contrast, if a covariate is obtained after baseline and is unlikely to have been influenced by group status or is considered time invariant-for example, demographics such as sex and race-then there is no concern that the variable is an endogenous covariate influenced by the intervention.

-For example, a study that examines the impact of an intervention on student achievement outcomes may collect data on (1) student attendance during the intervention or (2) the quality of teacher-student interactions.
+For example, a study that examines the impact of an intervention on student achievement outcomes may collect data on student attendance during the intervention or the quality of teacher-student interactions.
 These variables associated with intervention dose, quality, or fidelity may have been affected by the intervention.
-If the impact analysis includes either student attendance during the intervention or quality of teacher-student interactions as covariates, the correlation between the intervention indicator and these variables will produce bias in the impact estimate.
+If the impact analysis includes either student attendance during the intervention or the quality of teacher-student interactions as covariates, then the correlation between the intervention indicator and these variables will produce bias in the impact estimate.
 Therefore, the WWC cannot use the results of the regression model as a credible source of information about an intervention's effects.